 The Fixed Voltage Reference (FVR) is a stable voltage reference, independent of V{DD} , with 1.024V, 2.048V or 4.096V selectable output levels.
-The output of the FVR can be configured to supply a reference voltage to the ADC module as a positive reference and input channel.
+The output of the FVR can be configured to supply a reference voltage to analog peripherals such as those listed below.